project-sunbird/project-sunbird.github.io/pages/apis/index.md

 - Versioned
 - Tested purely via automation

+All APIs have the following URL structure: https://{host:port}/{module}/{version}/{api_name}

 The Sunbird API resources are organized by resource types.
-Each resource type has one or more data representations and one or more asssociated methods.
+Each resource type has one or more data representations and asssociated methods.

-All APIs have the following URL structure: https://{host:port}/{module}/{version}/{api_name}

 Based on the usage of each API resource, the Sunbird API(s) are categorized as: